Paps94/MuzzTest/README.md

   - D) While at it run your local server enviroment.
 As mentioned above I use WAMPServer and created a virtualHost for this project or go into the index.php directory and run php -S localhost:3000 or whichever port you want to run the backend
   - E) Go into /frontend and run `npm install` to install all dependancies
   - F) While in that folder run `npm run dev` to start the react project.
-If everything goes well you should see the project ready to test it!
+If everything goes well you should see the project ready to test it! (if you run into any autoloader problems running `composer dump-autoload` should fix those!

 ### Over the top run down